Time to Move? Here Are Some Tips to Make It Easy!

 What, if any, utilities are included in the rent?

 What security features do you have?
-Smoke detectors, etc?
+Smoke detectors, etc? - FOR THE NEIGHBORS

-• How responsive is the apartment management to repairing things in the apartment or apartment complex?
+Do you often hear noise from dogs, planes, trains, other tenants? - How responsive is the apartment management to repairing things in the apartment or apartment complex?
 Do they maintain things like smoke detectors and lights to keep the complex safe?

 Are shared laundry facilities usually available or does the complex have an inadequate supply of washers and dryers?